opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/networking_secgroup_rule_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 networking client.
-    A networking client is needed to create a port.
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new security group rule.

 * `direction` - (Required) The direction of the rule, valid values are __ingress__ or __egress__.
 Changing this creates a new security group rule.